-For the uninitiated, omorashi—from the Japanese word for "wet yourself"—is a fetish that involves being sexually aroused by the discomfort of a full bladder.
-Like any fetish, it has varying degrees of extremity: Some members of the omorashi community experience arousal by encouraging someone to develop a full bladder, while others can orgasm after watching someone lose bladder control and experience the relief and embarrassment that comes with it.
+For the uninitiated, omorashi – from the Japanese word for "wet yourself" – is a fetish that involves being sexually aroused by the discomfort of a full bladder.
+Like any fetish, it has varying degrees of extremity: some members of the omorashi community experience arousal by encouraging someone to develop a full bladder, while others can orgasm after watching someone lose bladder control and experience the relief and embarrassment that comes with it.

 The question is, though, how exactly do you navigate dating and relationships when a full bladder gets you off?
 I spoke to Nick*, a retired estate agent from Mexico, who’s been part of the omorashi community sporadically since he was a teenager.
 Nick’s first encounter was as a 13-year-old in Arizona.
-Although his father banned him from teasing his same-aged neighbor, Amber*, whose medical condition meant she often wet herself, he recalls the arousal (and the accompanying shame) that came with it.
+Although his father banned him from teasing his same-aged neighbour, Amber*, whose medical condition meant she often wet herself, he recalls the arousal (and the accompanying shame) that came with it.
 "I often thought that lightning would strike me dead for being such a dreadful pervert," he tells me, "but I just couldn’t control it."

 After Amber revealed she was aware that he became physically aroused when she had an accident, Nick says she proposed a different solution: "If you let me play with your penis whenever it gets hard, I'll wet my pants anytime you want me to."
-The pair engaged in this omorashi game for a year in 1970, a period Nick describes as "incredible bliss," until she left America.
+The pair engaged in this omorashi game for a year in 1970, a period Nick describes as "incredible bliss", until she left America.

-After unsuccessful attempts to meet like-minded women, it was not until last year that Nick found another omorashi playmate, Isabel*, a nurse from California after she rented a house he owned.
+After unsuccessful attempts to meet like-minded women, it was not until last year that Nick found another omorashi playmate, Isabel*, a nurse from California, after she rented a house he owned.
 As with Amber, it started with subtle hints.
 "She would text: 'Love to keep talking, but must find a bathroom, just about to wet my pants!'" says Nick.
-"I would reply like: 'Accidents will happen, my dear.'
+"I would make a reply like: 'Accidents will happen, my dear.'
 And she would respond with: 'They certainly do!'"

 "Isabel complained about how the springtime pollens were going to make her sneeze.
-Soon, she was sneezing quite uncontrollably, and she cried out, 'I’m going to pee!'
+Soon, she was sneezing quite uncontrollably, and she cried out, 'I’m gonna pee!'
 I saw her crotch darken, and then she just surrendered control," says Nick.
 "Her shorts were totally soaked, and she was also wet all the way down the inside of her left leg.
 She could tell by my reaction that I was aroused."

 Since the pair only meet a few times a year due to the distance between them, they started to find various ways to incorporate the fetish into their sex life.
 "Often, it’s just as simple as giving her a good, robust tickling," says Nick, "but sometimes we make more of a game out of it."
 One such game included making Isabel laugh at a pub where the pressure on her bladder was unbearable.
 He fondly recalls: "She doubled over with laughter to the point where she lost control."

-Although this made her "turn red with embarrassment," Nick recalls that she was aroused when thinking how strangers, particularly men, may have seen that she had wet herself in public.
+Although this made her "turn red with embarrassment", Nick recalls that she was aroused when thinking how strangers, particularly men, may have seen that she had wet herself in public.

 Considering omorashi is largely based on fantasy, Nick is clearly fortunate he’s managed to share the fetish with women who also enjoy it.
-But it hasn’t always been that way: He recalls spending a "lonely decade on websites that never led to anything."
+But it hasn’t always been that way: he recalls spending a "lonely decade on websites that never led to anything".